wushian/Roslynator/docs/cli/format-command.md

 Indicates whether switch label should be followed with empty line.

-*Note: (this option is available only for C#, for details see [RCS1028](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1028.md)).*
+*Note: This option is available only for C#.
+For details see [RCS1028](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1028.md).*

 **`--new-line-before-embedded-statement`**

 Indicates whether an embedded statement should be preceded with empty line.

-*Note: (this option is available only for C#, for details see [RCS1027](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1027.md)).*
+*Note: This option is available only for C#.
+For details see [RCS1027](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1027.md).*

 **`--new-line-before-enum-member`**

 Indicates whether an enum member declaration should be preceded with empty line.

-*Note: (this option is available only for C#, for details see [RCS1025](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1025.md)).*
+*Note: This option is available only for C#.
+For details see [RCS1025](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1025.md).*

 **`--new-line-before-statement`**

 Indicates whether a statement should be preceded with newline.

-*Note: (this option is available only for C#, for details see [RCS1026](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1026.md)).*
+*Note: This option is available only for C#.
+For details see [RCS1026](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1026.md).*

 **`--projects`**